ArthurPV/config-vim/README.md

 ```

-If you don't create one by typing.
+If you don't, create one by typing.
 ```bash
 mkdir ~/.vim
 ```

-Then follow the [Vundle.vim](https://github.com/VundleVim/Vundle.vim) documentation to install it.
+Follow the [Vundle.vim](https://github.com/VundleVim/Vundle.vim) documentation to install it.

 ### Install vim plugins